DevOpsPlayground/Hands-on-with-AWS-Fargate/README.md

 Everything that is connected in AWS has an attached entity called ENI - Elastic Network Interface; by knowing this information we can retrieve the public ip address of the instance.
 In order to do this, we first...

-1. Retrieve the information from your cluster, and search for the running task ID
+1. Retrieve the Task ID from our cluster definition:
    - `aws ecs describe-services --cluster ${cluster_name} --service farghost-1  | grep task`

 2. Inspect your task using the `describe-tasks` command in the CLI
    - `aws ecs describe-tasks --cluster ${cluster_name} --tasks YOUR_TASK_ID `

-3. Retrieve the ENI Id from the task definition:
+3. Retrieve the ENI ID from the task definition:
    - `aws ecs describe-tasks --cluster ${cluster_name} --tasks YOUR_TASK_ID  | grep eni`

 4. Retrieve the PublicIp by using the `describe-network-interfaces` command from the `aws ec2` cli